rohgarg/split-cuda/README.md

 **The experiment:**

-1. Start application with two different "halves": the upper half (with the application state), and the lower half (with the CUDA libraries)
+1. Start application with two separate "halves": an upper half (with the application state), and a lower half (with the CUDA libraries)
 2. Make one simple CUDA call, which would force the CUDA libraries to initialize.
-3. Checkpoint the upper half and kill the process
+3. Checkpoint the upper half and kill the process.
 4. Start a new process (with a new lower half).
 5. Restore memory for the upper half.
 6. Call the simple CUDA call one more time from the upper half.